-The excellent axial resolution of OCT is ideal for imaging the multilayered structures used in display panels.
+The excellent axial resolution of OCT is ideal for NDT imaging of the multilayered structures used in display panels.
 The 3D information acquired can be used to evaluate flatness uniformity and identify subsurface defects affecting display quality.
 Sublayers < 10 µm in thickness can be clearly imaged, as shown here.

 The medical industry has been quick to adopt OCT for the analysis of high precision medical devices due to its ability to generate non-contact images of very small, thin, and delicate structures such as this contact lens.
 OCT can also provides information about pores, defects, and gaps in the production of critical membranes and seals.

 Take QA and process monitoring to the next level with non-contact OCT imaging at micro-level resolution for accurate, quantitative analysis of features and defects.
 Capture 3D images in under a minute or rapid cross sections for real-time process control feedback.
 Starting with our own, high wavelength resolution spectrometer design, we create OCT systems with industry-leading depth penetration and resolution.
 We also develop custom solutions for specific OEM and manufacturing applications, from spectrometers to full systems.
 Our OCT systems can be controlled with intuitive system software, or through SDKs to allow customization.

 (DEPTH + RESOLUTION)

 |Axial Resolution||6.0 μm||3.0 μm||7.0 μm|

 |Image Capture Rate||>20 Hz, >50 Hz, >200 Hz options available|